The Honest BetOnline Poker Review

 The poker software currently offers standalone installations for Windows and Mac, the latter of which is always nice to see as Apple continues to gain market share.

-The entire BetOnline Poker suite of games is also now available on mobile, with an Android download and an iOS no-download instant play.
+The entire BetOnline Poker suite of games is also now available on mobile for both iOS and Android devices.

 Overall software impression